tbm/homepage/pages/debian/orion/qnap/ts-209/troubleshooting.md

     echo "COMPRESS=xz" > /target/etc/initramfs-tools/conf.d/compress

-This configures initramfs-tools to use XZ compression, which will allow the ramdisk to fit in flash.
+This configures initramfs-tools to use XZ compression, which offers better compression, and might mean that the ramdisk will now fit in flash.
+Unfortunately, it might still not fit if you use RAID or LVM.
+In this case, install without RAID or LVM.

 Exit the shell and repeat the "make the system bootable" step.